Haufe-Lexware/api-style-guide/api-design-best-practices.md

 ### Do not implement API Management

-We have a list of appropriate API management solutions both free and commercial we like to share.
+We have a list of appropriate API management solutions we like to standardize on.
+If our existing solutions and blueprints do not fit, we work with you to find one which does.

 ### Every API MUST be described using a formal API description language